keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                 <div class="item-title">Customer focused</div>
                 <div class="item-description">We listen to our customers feedback and are always trying to improve
                     what we do.
 Throughout the duration of our time working together, we will ask for feedback on how our work is performing.
-These metrics will be used for imrpoving our service for other valued customers.
+These metrics will be used for imprpoving our service for other valued customers and no feedback is ever shared publically without your permission.
                 </div>
                 </div>
             </div>